 Encourage Your Customers to Review Your Products and Services

-Online reputation management counts.
-For eCommerce sites, that means online reviews matter more than ever before: 85% of consumers trust them just as much as a tip from a friend or family member.
-They also count as a ranking signal.
+Management of one’s online reputation is crucial.
+For eCommerce companies, this implies that online evaluations are more important than ever before: 85 percent of customers believe them as much as a personal recommendation.
+They also serve as a ranking criterion.

-Send a follow-up email after a customer has received your product requesting a review or create a small pop-up on your site that encourages users to leave a review without too much effort required (such as a signing-up).
+Send a follow-up email requesting a review after a customer receives your product, or design a simple pop-up on your site that invites visitors to post a review with minimal effort (such as a signing-up).

-SEMrush’s Brand Monitoring tool can also help you keep an eye on your online reputation.
+The Brand Monitoring tool from SEMrush can also assist you in keeping an eye on your internet reputation.

 Deal with Out of Stock and Discontinued Products

-If an item is discontinued, but the page ranks highly, you have two options:
+If an item is no longer available but the page still has a high ranking, you have two options:

-A 301 redirect takes users and search engines to a new URL.
-If you delete a page and don’t redirect or if you use them incorrectly, it can impact your SEO due to indexing errors — it affects traffic as well as the overall user experience.
-Check out our guide to learn how to implement 301 redirects.
+Users and search engines are sent to a new URL when a 301 redirect is used.
+If you delete a page and don’t redirect it, or if you utilise them wrongly, it can have an impact on your SEO because of indexing errors, which impacts both traffic and the overall user experience.